eegli/spotify-history/README.md

 yarn stg:deploy:backup
 ```

-only deploys the lambda functions for scrobbing and backing up the history.
+only deploys the Lambda functions for scrobbing and backing up the history.
 Again, the staging functions are NOT scheduled as they are meant to be invoked manually.

 The following command triggers getting the history from Spotify and saving it to DynamoDB.